 Apolemia spp. — These are among the longest siphonophores, with colonies attaining lengths as long as 30m (Mackie et al. 1988).
 Their tentacles are different from other siphonophores since they have no tentilla and carry birhopaloid nematocysts directly on the tentacles (Damian-Serrano et al. 2021b).
 Apolemia species are known to consume diverse prey including crustaceans, molluscs, polychaetes, chaetognaths, fish, and gelatinous zooplankton (Purcell 1981a, Choy et al. 2017).
 While this may suggest these species are generalists, Damian-Serrano et al. (2021a) hypothesized that they may be gelatinous zooplankton specialists, since they consume a larger proportion of this prey type than other siphonophores.
 In addition, the nematocysts of Apolemia have similar traits to those in other gelativorous cnidarians (Purcell & Mills 1988), and their apparent generality could be explained by the sheer number of fine tentacles deployed for prey capture per colony, which would inevitably entangle almost anything that swims by.
 All species of Apolemia analyzed here had consumed copepods, the A. rubriversa specimen had also consumed a salp, and the undescribed Apolemia species also had ctenophore, larvacean, mysid, and euphausiid prey sequences (Figs. 2-4).
 The salp prey found in A. rubriversa is congruent with its characterization as a gelatinous specialist in Damian-Serrano et al. (2021a).
-While the morphology-based predictions derived from Damian-Serrano et al. (2021b) indicate that A. lanosa is a gelatinous prey specialist, we only found copepod prey in our sample.
+While the morphology-based predictions derived from Damian-Serrano et al. (2021b) indicate that A. lanosa is likely a gelatinous prey specialist, we only found copepod prey in our sample.
 However, it is possible that the doliolid and hydromedusa reads we conservatively labelled as potential cross-contamination could correspond to real prey.
 Considering the differences we found between species, it seems possible that these coexisting species of midwater Apolemia are partitioning their trophic niche by varying the proportion of crustacean versus gelatinous prey they consume.
 Moreover, the salp prey found in A. rubriversa indicates a direct connection between phytoplankton consumers and siphonophores.

 Bargmannia spp. — The three Bargmannia species considered here are frequently-observed in the midwaters off Monterey Bay, and have relatively simple tentilla with large stenotele nematocysts and an undifferentiated terminal filament (Damian-Serrano et al. 2021b).
 ROVs have recorded Bargmannia elongata consuming crustaceans and cephalopods, and during specimen collection we observed a mysid prey in a specimen Bargmannia amoena.
 Nothing was previously known, however, about the diet of Bargmannnia lata.
 DNA metabarcoding confirmed the identity of the mysid in B. amoena as Boreomysis californica, and found a copepod in another specimen.
 One B. elongata specimen had euphausiid and ostracod prey, in agreement with the DAPC prediction for B. elongata to feed mainly on large crustaceans, but also marginally on small crustaceans.
 The two B. lata specimens consumed a ctenophore and a copepod, respectively.
 The diets of these three closely-related, coexisting species appear to be non-overlapping, which could be a consequence of competitive trophic niche partitioning.
 The findings for B. lata are not congruent with the morphology-based prediction to be a large-crustacean specialist (Fig. 5).
 We suspect that the lack of taxon sampling among the pyrostephids in Damian-Serrano et al. (2021a) could have led to overfitting in the DAPC.
 Finding ctenophore prey also supports the involvement of deep-sea siphonophores in the midwater ‘jelly web’.